LBCrion/sfwbar/doc/sfwbar.rst

 Exec <string>
   execute a shell comand

-Function <string>
+Function [<addr>,]<string>
-  Execute a function
+  Execute a function.
+Accepts an optional address, to invoke a function on a spefici widget.

 Menu <string>
   open a menu with a given name